-On May 24, 2021, we entered into a new credit facility with Wells Fargo Bank, N.A ("Wells Fargo") to extend the maturity for our working line of credit from November 1, 2022, to May 24, 2024.
+On May 24, 2021, we entered into a new credit facility with Wells Fargo Bank, N.A ("Wells Fargo") to extend the maturity for our working line of credit from November 1, 2022 to May 24, 2024.
 This new credit facility provides total lending capacity of up to \$20.0 million and allows us to use the credit facility for working capital as well as potential acquisitions.
 On August 18, 2021, we entered into an amendment of our credit facility with Wells Fargo.
 The amended credit facility added a \$10.0 million term loan to the existing \$20.0 million credit facility, and permitted us to use the \$10.0 million term loan as part of the \$17.5 million purchase consideration for the acquisition of our new manufacturing and warehouse property in Carlsbad, California.
-The amended credit agreement also increased the allowed capital expenditures from \$10.0 million to \$15.0 million (exclusive of the amount paid for the acquisition of the new Carlsbad property noted above) for fiscal 2022.
-In addition, the new credit notes now reflect a change in the interest rate reference from LIBOR to SOFR.
+The amended credit agreement also increased the allowed capital expenditures from \$10.0 million to \$15.0 million for fiscal 2022, (exclusive of the amount paid for the acquisition of the new Carlsbad property noted above).
+In addition, the new credit notes now reflect a change in the interest rate reference from LIBOR to Secured Overnight Financing Rate (SOFR).
 The Credit Agreement was amended and a new Revolving Line of Credit Note, and Security Agreement were entered into.
 A Term Note and real property security documents were added to secure the Term Note by the new Carlsbad property.
+Additionally, we entered into a second amendment to our credit facility with Wells Fargo on February 8, 2022 that was effective January 31, 2022 and modified the annual limit imposed upon our ability to repurchase stock and issue dividends.
+This amendment increased this limit from \$5.0 million annually to \$7.0 million annually.
+Effective September 19, 2022, we entered into a third amendment to our credit facility with Wells Fargo.
+The third amendment extends the maturity date from May 24, 2024 to May 23, 2025 and also increased the allowed capital expenditures from \$7.5 million to \$25.0 million for the fiscal year ending June 30, 2023.